wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   * User profile page
   * Metrics Browser page

-  We have also included reordering drag-and-drop keyboard navigation when you create or edit charts, create of edit metrics security policy.
-To enter drag mode, press **spacebar**, use the arrow keys to move the item, for example a query line, and press **spacebar** to drop it in its new position.
+  We have also improved **drag-and-drop keyboard** navigation when you create or edit charts, create or edit metrics security policy.
+To use the drag-and-drop navigation:

+  1. To enter drag mode, press **spacebar**.
+  2. Use the arrow keys to move the item, for example a query line.
+  3. Press **spacebar** to drop the item in its new position.

   You can rearrange:

   * Query lines
   * Functions within a query line in Query Builder